|

 MY RECOVERY CONTINUED....

 ......The first time I ever got really drunk, at 14 years old, I naively believed dixie cups to be the equivalent of shot glasses.
 In a fit of baseless boastfulness, I described my great ability to toss back shots without so much as a grimace, my "tolerance".
 My best friend Andres, another 14-year-old genius, lined up four dixie cups in front of me, filled them with a horrid concoction of the most potent bottles in his father's liquor cabinet.
-Without My recovery -p1food, without chaser, without any remote grasp of what I was doing, I knocked them down in swift succession.
+Without food, without chaser, without any remote grasp of what I was doing, I knocked them down in swift succession.
 That's the pure alcohol volume equivalent to a full bottle of soda, in less than a minute.
 I was 14; I weighed just over 100 pounds.
 My “tolerance” left me to this day with no recollection of that night.
 The only reason I did not die was because my friend didn't follow my lead, and because, somehow, I managed to survive what must have been acute alcohol poisoning.
 The next day he told me he had to roll me over frequently throughout the night; I was passed out on my back: unconscious, vomiting repeatedly, and choking.
 Anyone in his right mind might very well swear off drinking forever after such an event, but not me.
 Despite that experience, I dabbled in binge drinking throughout high school whenever I had an infrequent chance of not getting caught by my strict authoritarian parents.
 During college and into my adult life, I continued to drink excessively, often in binges, but interspersed with short periods of relative moderation.

 ......When I was 28, after some particularly unsettling alcohol-related mishaps, I even "took 6 months off" just to prove that I was not an addict: to prove that I could willfully stop whenever I chose.
 On the night I decided to get off the wagon, I wound up in jail for a couple days.
 The crime was not serious, and the charges were dismissed, but yet again I overlooked any lesson to be learned.
 Alcohol continued to play a leading role in most of the troublingly tumultuous events in my life.
 Yet, all along, I managed to rein it in just sufficiently enough to cling to my “career” as an Internet lackey and writer, as well as some measure of habitable life.